Elitism and Democracy: Coffee in the Life and Literature of Saul Bellow

 For us Coffee Lovers this stance should be quite familiar.
-Being particular about wine makes one a feinshcmecker, being particular about a certain Cola means means that you are a fanatic but-being concerned about coffee-well, that could go either way or, hopefully, may be something else altogether.
-We will not be surprised that Bellow has specific tastes about coffee as well: “‘I still do the cooking if Alexandra (his wife-mj) is busy and I prepare (tea and) coffee,’ he continued.
+Being particular about wine makes one a feinshcmecker, being particular about a certain Cola means that you are a fanatic but being concerned about coffee-well, could go either way or, hopefully, maybe something else altogether.
+We will not be surprised that Bellow has specific tastes in coffee as well: “‘I still do the cooking if Alexandra (his wife-mj) is busy and I prepare (tea and) coffee,’ he continued.
 ‘I’m very particular about both.
 I never use tap water for either because it’s so awful here in Chicago.
 I use bottled water…’ The coffee blend Mr. Bellow prefers is a combination of Colombian and Armenian beans that he buys at a local supermarket and grinds just before brewing them in a filter-lined drip coffee pot.
 ‘Sometimes I make cowboy coffee,’ he said.
 ‘I put the grounds in a saucepan full of water and just let them come to first boil -the first bubble.
 Then I let the whole thing settle.'”

 Coffee Culture in Sammler’s Planet and Ravelstien

 Coffee, as we saw above, is part of Bellow’s daily life.
 He is particular about his favorite blend and grinds his own beans just before brewing.
 He carefully prepares his cowboy coffee-not letting it boil.
-This image of a man carefully going through this daily ritual appears in Bellow’s 1970 novel, Mr Sammler’s Planet (Viking Press, 1970).
+This image of a man carefully going through this daily ritual appears in Bellow’s 1970 novel, Mr. Sammler’s Planet (Viking Press, 1970).

 “Mr. Sammler ground his coffee in a square box, cranking counterclockwise between long knees.
 To commonplace actions he brought a special pedantic awkwardness.
 In Poland, France, England, students, young gentlemen of his time, had been unacquainted with kitchens.
 Now he did things that cooks and maids had once done.
 He did them with a certain priestly stiffness.
 Acknowledgement of social descent.
 Historical ruin.
 Transformation of society.
 It was beyond personal humbling.
 He had gotten over those ideas during the war in Poland-utterly gotten over all that, especially the idiotic pain of losing class privileges.”